pushkin-consortium/pushkin/docs-gitbook/advanced/modifying-experiment-templates/grammaticality-judgment-template.md

 **sentence\_ungrammatical**: The grammatically incorrect sentence.

-## Example: Customizing a lexical decision experiment
+## Example: Customizing a grammaticality judgment experiment

 ### Finding experiment files to modify

-If you have installed an experiment using the grammaticality judgement experiment template and called it `gram`, you should have a directory called `gram` in your experiments folder.
+If you have installed an experiment using the grammaticality judgment experiment template and called it `gram`, you should have a directory called `gram` in your experiments folder.
 This directory should be structured like this:

 ```example
 gram